-Normally the student will have completed 70 credits before embarking on this module.
-Formal approval by the Department Head / Program Coordinator / Internship Administrator (as
+Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required.

 MG 4090 INTERNSHIP IN SHIPPING MANAGEMENT

 Work-based learning in a business/organization in the shipping industry, or in another related area.
 On-the-job training and work experience.
 Application of shipping management knowledge, principles and practices to the actual shipping industry/business management setting.